Hidden Earth Video Salon

 How to Enter

 Entries should be registered using the online system in advance of the conference (by the above deadline).
-Entries after this date are not guaranteed space on the display boards.

 - Delivery of video

 Entries must be digital files, uploaded in accordance with the instructions on the entry form.
 Entries must be in MP4 or AVCHD formats, to be compatible with Windows-based PC / Apple playback equipment.
+Please render your video in HD or lower, even if you filmed in 4k or above to help with data movement.

 Submissions from both established and new videographers are invited.
 The entrant must either have played a key role in the production of the entry or should state if the work is a result of combined team effort.
 Winning entries from previous Hidden Earth competitions may not be entered.